msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 The warning is shown to let you know that not enough stock is available to fulfil your request.
 A placeholder quantity is added automatically so that you can keep track of the amount requested, while adding more stock (for example by using an internal order or inbound shipment).

 This image also shows the warning which lets you know that some stock lines are expired; this may be why the system did not auto-allocate particular stock lines.
-You can still manually choose those lines and issue the expired stock!
-It is just the auto allocation process which does not choose them.
+However you can still manually choose those lines and issue the expired stock!

 ![pack sizes warning!](/docs/distribution/images/os_warning_pack_sizes.png)